-6. Delivery of RSHE
+Delivery of RSE

-RSHE is taught within the personal, social, health and economic (PSHE) education curriculum.
-Biological aspects of RSHE are taught within the science curriculum, and other aspects are included in religious education (RE).
-The content of the curriculum will be delivered during 'Personal Development' lessons.
-Every Wednesday, during period 5, each student at Strood Academy will have their 'Personal Development' lesson.
+RSE is taught within the personal, social, health and economic (PSHE) education curriculum.
+Biological aspects of RSE are taught within the science curriculum, and other aspects are included in religious education (RE).
+Students within Years 7-9 will have one lesson a week for RSE to ensure the concepts are embedded within learning.

-RSHE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:
+RSE focuses on giving young people the information they need to help them develop healthy, nurturing relationships of all kinds including:

-Families
+- Families

-Respectful relationships, including friendships
+- Respectful relationships, including friendships

-Online and media
+- Online and media

-Being safe
+- Being safe

-Intimate and sexual relationships, including sexual health
+- Intimate and sexual relationships, including sexual health

-For more information about our RSHE curriculum, see Appendices 1 and 2.
+For more information about our RSE curriculum, see Appendices 1 and 2.